-After treatment for Wilms tumor, the main concerns for most families are the short- and long-term effects of the tumor and its treatment, and concerns about progression or recurrence of the tumor.
+During and after treatment for Wilms tumors, the main concerns for most families are the short- and long-term effects of the tumor and its treatment, and concerns about the tumor still being there or coming back.

-It is certainly normal to want to put the tumor and its treatment behind you, and to get back to a life that doesn’t revolve around cancer.
-But it’s important to realize that follow-up care is a central part of this process that offers your child the best chance for long-term recovery.
+It’s certainly normal to want to put the tumor and its treatment behind you, and get back to a life that doesn’t revolve around cancer.
+But it’s important to realize that follow-up care is a central part of treatment that offers your child the best chance for long-term recovery.

 Follow-up exams and tests